 Originally called ‘Bastard’, Lemmy boasted they would be “the dirtiest rock and roll band in the world,” adding; “if we moved in next door your lawn would die”.
 Motörhead made their debut at London’s Roundhouse on 20 July 1975, and nobody who saw them would argue against that description!

-The original line-up lasted only six months.
-The band’s loud and aggressive debut album was rejected by their record company as “unsaleable” and Larry and Lucas were replaced by Phil “Philthy Animal” Taylor and “Fast” Eddie Clarke to comprise the definitive Motörhead line-up.
+Their loud and aggressive debut album was rejected by their record company as “unsaleable”, and Larry and Lucas were replaced by Phil “Philthy Animal” Taylor and “Fast” Eddie Clarke to comprise the definitive Motörhead line-up.

 Motörhead’s music was in a class of its own; fast, heavy, riff-laden and incredibly loud – it has been described as “speed-marinated stinky biker-rock”.